 For the ultimate Robinson Crusoe experience in Sweden, try Gotska Sandön.
 This uninhabited sand island is around 40km north of Gotland (see above) and is a protected nature reserve, complete with pristine beaches, rolling dunes and a colony of curious seals.

 With your own tent, it’s possible to pitch up in one of the designated areas (our guide to camping in Sweden has more on the rules campers need to be aware of).
-Otherwise, basic cottages and cabins are available to rent through the Resestugan website.
+Basic cottages and cabins are also available to rent: the national park website has details of these.

 Unless you have your own boat, you’re restricted to the public ferries which serve the island from late May to early September.
 The departure point on the Swedish mainland is Nynäshamn.